amcaar/try.github.io/_pages/installation.md

 scar init -s user-defined-script.sh -n lambda-function-name repo/image:latest
 {% endhighlight %}

-You can activate the SCAR event launcher using the `run` command like this:
+You can activate the SCAR event launcher using the <code>run</code> command like this:

 {% highlight javascript %}
 scar run -es bucket-name lambda-function-name
 {% endhighlight %}

-This command lists the files in the `input` folder of the specified bucket and sends the required events (one per file) to the lambda function.
+This command lists the files in the <code>input</code> folder of the specified bucket and sends the required events (one per file) to the lambda function.

 The following workflow summarises the programming model, the differences with the main programming model are in bold:

-1. **The folder `input` inside the amazon S3 bucket `bucket-name` will be searched for files.**
+1. **The folder <code>input</code> inside the amazon S3 bucket <code>bucket-name</code> will be searched for files.**
-1. **The Lambda function is triggered once for each file found in the `input` folder.
-The first execution is of type `request-response` and the rest are `asynchronous`(this is done to ensure the caching and accelerate the execution).**
+1. **The Lambda function is triggered once for each file found in the <code>input</code> folder.
+The first execution is of type <code>request-response</code> and the rest are <code>asynchronous</code>(this is done to ensure the caching and accelerate the execution).**
-1. The Lambda function retrieves the file from the Amazon S3 bucket and makes it available for the shell-script running inside the container in the `/tmp/$REQUEST_ID/input` folder.
-The `$SCAR_INPUT_FILE` environment variable will point to the location of the input file.
+1. The Lambda function retrieves the file from the Amazon S3 bucket and makes it available for the shell-script running inside the container in the <code>/tmp/$REQUEST_ID/input</code> folder.
+The <code>$SCAR_INPUT_FILE</code> environment variable will point to the location of the input file.
-1. The shell-script processes the input file and produces the output (either one or multiple files) in the folder `/tmp/$REQUEST_ID/output`.
+1. The shell-script processes the input file and produces the output (either one or multiple files) in the folder <code>/tmp/$REQUEST_ID/output</code>.
-1. The output files are automatically uploaded by the Lambda function into the `output` folder of `bucket-name`.
+1. The output files are automatically uploaded by the Lambda function into the <code>output</code> folder of <code>bucket-name</code>.

 ## Local Testing of the Docker images via udocker

-You can test locally if the Docker image will be able to run in AWS Lambda by means of udocker (available in the `lambda` directory) and taking into account the following limitations:
+You can test locally if the Docker image will be able to run in AWS Lambda by means of udocker (available in the <code>lambda</code> directory) and taking into account the following limitations:

 * udocker cannot run on macOS.
 Use a Linux box instead.
 * Images based in Alpine will not work.